I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 In choosing to have an affair and planning to divorce her husband, Dianne Masters had taken a gamble.
 When she lost, the price would be her life.

-When the meeting adjourned, Dianne went out for drinks with other boards members as was customary.
-As she said good-bye to the others in the parking lot at about 1:00 a.m. on the morning of March 19, no one knew it was the last time Dianne would ever be seen alive.
+When the meeting adjourned, Dianne went out for drinks with other board members as was customary.
+As she said goodbye to the others in the parking lot at about 1:00 a.m. on the morning of March 19, no one knew it was the last time Dianne would ever be seen alive.

 Alan refused to publicize Dianne’s disappearance, much to the frustration of her brother and sister-in-law as well as many friends.
 They perceived this as a sign of Alan’s involvement while he insisted that it would be an embarrassment to Dianne who was probably shacked up with a boyfriend somewhere, despite his previous proclamations that Dianne would have never abandoned Andrea.

 Randall, however, wasn’t going to remain quiet and soon the story of the missing white, rich lady was a major news story throughout most of Illinois.
-Everyone was keeping an eye out for her yellow and white Cadillac Coup de Ville.
+Everyone was keeping an eye out for her yellow-and-white Cadillac Coupe de Ville.